Tunable spin dynamics in chiral soliton lattice: Acknowledgements

 \section{Acknowledgements}

-We thank M. Hayashi, T. Mizoguchi, Y. Onose, A.S.
-Ovchinnikov, I. Proskurin and G. Tatara for fruitful discussion.
-This work was supported by the Center for Chiral Science in Hiroshima University.
+We thank M. Hayashi, T. Mizoguchi, Y. Onose, A. S. Ovchinnikov, I. Proskurin, and G. Tatara for fruitful discussion.
+This work was supported by the CResCent(Chirality Research Center) in Hiroshima University.
+K. T. was supported by the Japan Society for the Promotion of Science through the Program for Leading Graduate Schools (MERIT).